 Yemen's Houthis Claim Drone Attacks On Four Israeli Cities

-Using six drones, the attacks“successfully achieved their objectives,” the group's military spokesperson, Yahya Sarea, said in a statement, aired by Houthi-run al-Masirah TV.
+Using six drones, the attacks "successfully achieved their objectives," the group's military spokesperson Yahya Sarea said in a statement aired by Houthi-run al-Masirah TV on Tuesday.

-As always, there were no immediate comments from the Israeli regime, regarding the attacks.
+There were no immediate comments from Israel regarding the group's alleged attacks, Xinhua news agency reported.

-Houthi forces have fired dozens of missiles and drones towards Israel, since the start of the war in Gaza in Oct, 2023, citing solidarity with the Palestinians.
-In response, Israel carried out a series of strikes on ports and other infrastructure in Yemen.– NNN-SABA
+Houthi forces have fired dozens of missiles and drones toward Israel since the start of the war in Gaza in October 2023, citing solidarity with the Palestinians.

+Most of the projectiles have been intercepted or have missed their targets.
+In response, Israel has carried out a series of strikes on ports and other infrastructure in Yemen.

+Earlier on Saturday, Yemeni government forces repelled a large-scale offensive by the Houthi group in southern Yemen's Dhalea province and killed three Houthi militants during the confrontation, a military official told Xinhua.

 Legal Disclaimer: